Docker Compose File Requirements

 Firewall

 The HCC2 has a firewall.
-To be accessible from the outside, it is required to both expose any ports that need to be visible from the outside AND ensure the ports are added to the firewall.
-This feature will be documented here and in the user manual as appropriate when it is released.
+To be accessible from the outside, it must both expose any ports that need to be visible from the outside AND ensure the ports are added to the firewall.

-If the container should set explicit limits on its CPU and memory resource usage.
-If the service must have resources reserved for operations, then use deploy.resources.reservations.
-For more details, refer to Resource Limits
+The container should set explicit limits on its CPU and memory resource usage.
+If the service must have resources reserved for operations, then use deploy/resources reservations.
+For more details, refer to Resource Limits.

 ---